dbt-labs/docs.getdbt.com/website/docs/terms/elt.md

 ## Benefits of ELT

-I think when we often talk about the benefits of the ELT workflow, we sometimes forget to talk about the benefits it brings to people.
+You often hear about the benefits of the ELT workflow, but you can sometimes forget to talk about the benefits it brings to people.
 There are a variety of benefits that this workflow brings to the actual data (which we’ll outline in detail below), such as the ability to recreate historical transformations, test data and data models, and more.
-I also want to use this section to emphasize the empowerment the ELT workflow brings to both data team members and business stakeholders.
+We'll also want to use this section to emphasize the empowerment the ELT workflow brings to both data team members and business stakeholders.

 ### Data as code